reposense/RepoSense/docs/dg/learningBasics.md

   <panel header="Hint 1">

-  Try to locate where the author title is in [`v-summary-charts.vue`](https://github.com/reposense/RepoSense/blob/master/frontend/src/components/v-summary-charts.vue).
+  Try to locate where the author title is in [`c-summary-charts.vue`](https://github.com/reposense/RepoSense/blob/master/frontend/src/components/v-summary-charts.vue).
   </panel>

   <panel header="Hint 2">

-  You can check what `activeUser` and `activeRepo` do in [`v-summary-charts.vue`](https://github.com/reposense/RepoSense/blob/master/frontend/src/components/v-summary-charts.vue).
+  You can check what `activeUser` and `activeRepo` do in [`c-summary-charts.vue`](https://github.com/reposense/RepoSense/blob/master/frontend/src/components/v-summary-charts.vue).
   </panel>

   <panel header="Hint 3">

-  Refer to how changes are made to the title background and icon background in [`v-summary-charts.vue`](https://github.com/reposense/RepoSense/blob/master/frontend/src/components/v-summary-charts.vue).
+  Refer to how changes are made to the title background and icon background in [`c-summary-charts.vue`](https://github.com/reposense/RepoSense/blob/master/frontend/src/components/v-summary-charts.vue).
   </panel>

   <panel header="Hint 4">

-  Some of the CSS styling for `v-summary-charts.vue` is in [`style.scss`](https://github.com/reposense/RepoSense/blob/master/frontend/src/styles/style.scss).
+  Some of the CSS styling for `c-summary-charts.vue` is in [`style.scss`](https://github.com/reposense/RepoSense/blob/master/frontend/src/styles/style.scss).
 You can add corresponding class selector if necessary.
   </panel>

   <panel header="Suggested solution">